 5 Elements of TCM Theory was devised many centuries ago.
-However, the theories can be used to address modern imbalances such as anxiety and stress.
+However, the theories can be used to address many modern health concerns.

 If Yin-Yang theory is the foundation for traditional Chinese medicine (TCM), then the Five Elements theory is Yin-Yang version 2.0.